 Nelson Mandela’s mother died in 1968 and his eldest son Thembi in 1969.
 He was not allowed to attend their funerals.

-In 1988 he was treated for Tuberculosis and was transferred on 7 December 1988 to a house at Victor Verster Prison near Paarl.
-He was released from its gates on Sunday 11 February 1990, nine days after the unbanning of the ANC and the PAC and nearly four months after the release of the remaining Rivonia comrades.
+On 12 August 1988 he was taken to hospital where he was diagnosed with tuberculosis.
+After more than three months in two hospitals he was transferred on 7 December 1988 to a house at Victor Verster Prison near Paarl where he spent his last 14 months of imprisonment.
+He was released from its gates on Sunday 11 February 1990, nine days after the unbanning of the ANC and the PAC and nearly four months after the release of his remaining Rivonia comrades.
 Throughout his imprisonment he had rejected at least three conditional offers of release.

 On 10 May 1994 he was inaugurated South Africa’s first democratically elected President.
 On his 80th birthday in 1998 he married Graça Machel, his third wife.